 Yet another notable milestone was Wunderlich Investment Company’s 2015 acquisition of Dominick & Dominick, an esteemed firm with a century of history on Wall Street.
 This expansion of the Wunderlich Wealth Management division added new branches in New York and Miami.
 Also in 2015, the firm acquired a Dallas-based investment advisory firm, Fiduciary Financial Services of the Southwest, which increased assets under management by more than $400 million.

-In 2016, Wunderlich Securities celebrated a significant milestone: 20 years in business.
-Since its founding, Wunderlich has evolved from a 10-person company in Memphis to a full-service regional firm with over 450 professionals in 25 offices across 17 states, over $10 billion in client assets and a future filled with possibility.
-Looking ahead to the next decade, Wunderlich is firmly committed to the vision that has led to its success thus far – remaining ever diligent in its focus to serve our clients well.
+Looking ahead to a future filled with possibility, Wunderlich is firmly committed to the vision that has led to its success thus far – remaining ever diligent in our focus to serve our clients well.